ckurau/naive-mean-reversion/README-nmr.md

 ---

-## Current Version: V7 Final
+## Current Version: V7 Final + Circuit Breaker

-The current script (`backtest-nmr.py`) is **V7 Final** — the best-performing version across all iterations.
-MAX_POSITIONS was reduced from 30 to 20 vs the original V7 to target a lower drawdown while preserving ROI characteristics.
+The current script (`backtest-nmr.py`) is **V7 Final + Circuit Breaker**.
+MAX_POSITIONS is restored to 30 (reducing to 20 collapsed returns by 50-70%
+for only a 5% drawdown improvement — a terrible tradeoff).
+Drawdown is instead managed by a portfolio-level circuit breaker that halts new entries when the portfolio drops 10% from its recent peak.

 ### V7 Results (30 positions — reference)